tmuskal/eos-bp-watchdog/README.md

 > "PWyourpasswordyourpasswordyourpasswordyourpassword"

-3. Import key for watchdog
+3. Import key for the watchdog permissions

 ```
 cleos wallet import YOUR_PRIVATE_KEY -n watchdog